BlurryRoots/happening/readme.md

 ## Details

-Happending supports raising and reacting to events based on class types.
+The system features a set of subsribe, publish and process functionallity.
+Happending supports raising and reacting to events based on types.
+These types can be primitives (e.g. integer), structs or classes.

 ### Subscribing